Code-the-Dream-School/python-200/lessons/02_ML_intro/01_ML_Intro.md

 you feed hundreds of labeled photos (“cat,” “not cat”) into an ML model.
 The model learns patterns automatically - **edges**, **shapes**, **textures** and then predicts whether a new photo is a cat.

+For more real-world context, check out this great introductory article by IBM:https://www.ibm.com/think/topics/machine-learning

 ## Types of Machine Learning